LIVING WITH LHON

 3. Assistive Technology, Reading & Films

 There is an extensive variety of assistive technology available for people with low vision, and the options continue to increase.
 With adequate magnification, such as with a CCTV, the remaining peripheral vision can allow many of those with LHON vision to read.
-Talking cell phones, and computer software such as ZoomText, Kurzweil and JAWS, as well as the built-in accessibility features of Apple products, are used by many with LHON.
+Voiceover settings in cell phones, and computer software such as ZoomText, Kurzweil and JAWS, as well as the built-in accessibility features of other Apple products, are used by many with LHON.
 These Facebook groups are a very good resource.

 Another resources is the Hadley iFocus video series